 Apple Walnut Bread is Delicious and Easy to Make

-In the late summer and fall we love to go apple picking at farms in Sonoma County.
+In the late summer we love to go apple picking at farms in Marin and Sonoma County.
 It's so much fun to choose and pick your own fruit, but sometimes you end up with more apples than you know what to do with.
 I've been trying to figure out different creative ways to use apples, since I hate to see any go to waste.

 - 1-1/2 cups peeled, cored, and chopped apples